Wales food business compliance checklist

 This is the single biggest regulatory difference between Wales and England for food businesses.
 Under the Food Hygiene Rating (Wales) Act 2013, every food business in Wales that receives a food hygiene rating must display the sticker in a prominent position at the entrance to the premises where customers can see it.
 This is not optional.

 In England, displaying your rating is voluntary.
 In Wales, it is a legal obligation.
-Failure to display your rating, or displaying a rating that is not current, is a criminal offence that can result in a fixed penalty notice of up to £200, or prosecution with a fine of up to £2,500 on summary conviction.
+Failure to display your rating, or displaying a rating that is not current, is a criminal offence that can result in a fixed penalty notice of up to £200 (reduced to £150 if paid within 14 days), or prosecution with a fine of up to £1,000 (level 3 on the standard scale) on summary conviction.

 This matters strategically because your hygiene rating is visible to every customer before they enter your premises.
 A low rating (0, 1, or 2) cannot be hidden.
 This creates a strong commercial incentive to invest in food safety standards from the outset, not as an afterthought.
 Welsh food businesses that achieve and maintain a rating of 5 report that it becomes a genuine competitive advantage.

-If you trade online -- for example through a food delivery platform -- you must also display your rating on your website or online ordering page.
+If you trade online -- for example through a food delivery platform -- there is no statutory duty to display your rating on your website or ordering page, but you must provide information about your rating if a customer asks (including verbal requests), and the Food Standards Agency strongly encourages online display.

 Since April 2024, the Welsh Government requires all businesses (including food businesses) to separate key waste streams for collection, under regulations made under the Environment (Wales) Act 2016.
 Food waste must be kept separate from general waste and presented for separate collection.

 For food businesses, this has practical implications from the start.
 You need to factor food waste collection into your premises layout, your waste contractor arrangements, and your operating costs.
-Unlike in England, where similar requirements were proposed but have been delayed, the Welsh rules are already in force.
+England now has similar requirements -- Simpler Recycling rules have required businesses with 10 or more full-time-equivalent employees to separate food waste since 31 March 2025 (micro businesses follow by 31 March 2027) -- but the Welsh rules apply to workplaces of all sizes and have been in force since April 2024.

 The rationale behind this is Wales's commitment to becoming a zero-waste nation by 2050.
 Food waste sent to landfill produces methane, a potent greenhouse gas.
 Separating it allows for anaerobic digestion or composting, turning waste into energy or soil improver.
 As a food business owner, compliance is not just a legal obligation -- it aligns your business with the direction of travel in Welsh environmental policy.